ggerganov/llama.cpp/README-sycl.md

 When targeting **Intel CPU**, it is recommended to use llama.cpp for [Intel oneMKL](README.md#intel-onemkl) backend.

-It has the similar design of other llama.cpp BLAS-based paths such as *OpenBLAS, cuBLAS, CLBlast etc..*.
+It has the similar design of other llama.cpp BLAS-based paths such as *OpenBLAS, cuBLAS, etc..*.
 In beginning work, the oneAPI's [SYCLomatic](https://github.com/oneapi-src/SYCLomatic) open-source migration tool (Commercial release [Intel® DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html)) was used for this purpose.

 ## News